 The neighbor is uncooperative.
 That leaves you trying to figure out what's next.
 May you remove and discard the rugs—or at least cut away and discard the portion hanging in your yard?
 And how about getting your neighbor to pay for the damage, perhaps by suing in small claims court?

 We'll offer practical and legal suggestions here.

 That rust must be annoying and unsightly.
 But please do not take or harm the rugs.
 It will irretrievably confuse the issue and probably heighten bad tempers, too, leading to bigger problems.

 If your neighbor is using the fence—that is, if his property is also enclosed by it—both of you are responsible for taking care of it.
 He cannot cause it to rust without paying up at least a share of the damage.
 If the fence belongs totally to you, your neighbor is in even deeper trouble.
 He is single-handedly ruining your property

 First, do nothing on your side of the fence to make matters worse.

 Then make an honest stab at computing the costs of the damages.
 Perhaps a paint job with a no-rust compound would do the trick.
 With your damages computation in hand, approach your neighbor again and explain that as a co-owner of the fence he is responsible for sharing the cost of maintenance and repair.

-If he is still unresponsive, there are two places to which you might turn for relief.
+If your neighbor continues to be unresponsive after your personal interactions, there are two places to which you might turn for relief.
 One is a mediator, who might help you resolve not only the nagging rusty fence issue, but other areas of contention.
 It sounds as if there are a few.